mateofiorotto/moviewriter/README.md

 # Simple Landing Page Mateo Fiorotto

+## IMPORTANT: if you clone the repository, use npm install and npm run to use in localhost // si clonas el repositorio, usa npm install y npm run para usarlo en localhost

 **This project is in SPANISH, because is a exam for the university, but it's simple to use**

 ### ENG